kesslermaximilian/LectureNotesBonn/README.md

 For further information on each lecture, visit the corresponding GitHub repository (here included as submodules).

+## Build
+If you want to build all the notes yourself, you an either

+- Go to one of the submodule-repositories, clone it and follow the corresponding instructions there.
+You can do this for each of the courses
+- Clone this repository.
+Then you can
+    - `make init` : This will initialize submodules
+    - `make all` : This will compile all scripts of the submodules

 ## License
 The preamble of these documents is (mainly) taken from https://github.com/gillescastel/university-setup and published under the MIT-License.
 The corresponding part of the preamble is marked and the license is included.
 The custom packages are 'self-written', feel free to use or customise them for your own wishes.